 Glen Rock is a very small borough located in the state of Pennsylvania.
-With a population of 2,031 people and two constituent neighborhoods, Glen Rock is the 597th largest community in Pennsylvania.
-Much of the housing stock in Glen Rock was built prior to World War II, making it one of the older and more historic boroughs in the country.
+With a population of 2,065 people and two constituent neighborhoods, Glen Rock is the 597th largest community in Pennsylvania.
+Glen Rock has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Unlike some boroughs, Glen Rock isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Glen Rock are a mix of both white- and blue-collar jobs.
-Overall, Glen Rock is a borough of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Glen Rock who work in sales jobs (10.63%), office and administrative support (10.41%), and management occupations (8.29%).
+Overall, Glen Rock is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Glen Rock who work in sales jobs (14.16%), office and administrative support (11.42%), and management occupations (8.67%).

 Also of interest is that Glen Rock has more people living here who work in computers and math than 95% of the places in the US.

-Glen Rock is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small borough, Glen Rock doesn't have a public transportation system that people use for their commute.

-The overall education level of Glen Rock is somewhat higher than in the average US city of 21.84%: 26.26% of adults 25 and older in the borough have at least a bachelor's degree.
+The percentage of people in Glen Rock who are college-educated is somewhat higher than the average US community of 21.84%: 27.26% of adults in Glen Rock have at least a bachelor's degree.

-The per capita income in Glen Rock in 2010 was $28,236, which is upper middle income relative to Pennsylvania and the nation.
-This equates to an annual income of $112,944 for a family of four.
+The per capita income in Glen Rock in 2018 was $29,323, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
+This equates to an annual income of $117,292 for a family of four.
 However, Glen Rock contains both very wealthy and poor people as well.

 The people who call Glen Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glen Rock residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Glen Rock include Irish, English, Italian, and Polish.
+Important ancestries of people in Glen Rock include German, Irish, English, Polish, and Italian.

 The most common language spoken in Glen Rock is English.
-Other important languages spoken here include Spanish and Other Indo-European.
+Other important languages spoken here include Polish and Italian.